Creating an export job for the Azure Import/Export service

 Identify the name of the location of your storage account.
-This value can be found under the Location field on the storage account's Dashboard in the classic portal or queried for by using the service management API operation Get Storage Account Properties.
+This value can be found under the Location field on the storage account's Dashboard in the Azure portal or queried for by using the service management API operation Get Storage Account Properties.

 Retrieve the location that are available to process this storage account by calling the